Ring-Fence: Definition & Overview

-4. It can help to prevent a company from getting overtaken and controlled by its subsidiary.
+4. It can help prevent a company from being overtaken and controlled by its subsidiary.

-5. It can help to promote transparency and accountability within a company.
+5. It can help promote transparency and accountability within a company.

 6. It can help reduce potential conflict between a company’s shareholders and subsidiary stakeholders.

 Now that you know about ring-fencing assets, you can use them to benefit your business.
 Keeping core business activities separate can protect you from financial troubles.
-When done correctly, a ring fence can be an invaluable tool for any business.
+When done correctly, a ring fence can be a valuable tool for any business.